-^D Command
+^А Х ^D Command

-^А Х 108 Serial Port Source (Non-volatile)
+108 Serial Port Source (Non-volatile)

-- AutoSelect: When the printer powers up, it scans the USB and RS-232 ports 0 and selects the "Active" port.
+- 0 AutoSelect: When the printer powers up, it scans the USB and RS-232 ports and selects the "Active" port.
 The USB port will be selected if the USB cable is connected between the printer and a PC that is powered "ON."
 The RS-232 port will be selected if the USB cable is not plugged in and a character comes in on the RS-232 port.
 The printer will continue to scan both ports until one or the other condition is satisfied. - 1 Ethernet: This command tells the printer to use the Ethernet port the next time it powers up.
 The Ethernet port is generally a third party device that provides the printer with the connectivity of an Ethernet system.
 Internally, the signals go into a serial port.
 The Ethernet is setup and configured separated from the printer using the third party software and/or methods.
-By default, the printers are configured with an IP address of 192.168.200.3 on Port 9100 at the factory.
+By default, the printers are configured with an IP address of 192.168.200.3 on Port 9100 at the factory. - 3 RS232: When the active port is set to a 3, the printer will ignore other ports being plugged into the machine and will only be active on the RS232 port. - 4 USB: When the active port is set to a 4, the printer will ignore other ports being plugged into the machine and will only be active on the USB port.

-5.2.2.3 Set Serial Port Source Command (Volatile - ^D109)
+Set Serial Port Source Command (Volatile - ^D109) 5.2.2.3